Skip to main content

 What are the most common repairs in pianos?

 Strings, hammer assembly, keytops, bridal tapes and dampers are parts which can break or perish over the years.
 Piano technicians are generally equipped to repair these parts.
-Less common, but far more serious, are breakages to the pinblock, the metal plate, the soundboard or the bridge.
+Less common, but far more serious, are breakages and deterioration of the pinblock, the metal plate, the soundboard or the bridge.

 ACTION REGULATION